IIoT, SCADA & Edge Connectivity calculator

 • Use it when an automation lead is reporting IIoT rollout progress to operations and needs a clean percent-coverage number plus the gap to the target on the rollout dashboard.

-• It returns the share of in-scope plant assets connected through deployed edge gateways and the gap to the rollout target.
+• It computes the share of in-scope assets connected through edge gateways and the point gap between that coverage and your target.

 Formula used